Forschung

 Das IHF verfügt über eine umfangreiche Ausstattung, um seine Arbeiten im Bereich Forschung und Lehre ausführen zu können.

-A. Schiffarth, T. Kopacz and D. Heberling, "Influence of 5G UEs on Frequency-Selective Exposure Measurements on 5G Massive-MIMO Base Stations" in The Joint Annual Meeting of The Bioelectromagnetics Society and the European BioElectromagnetics Association (BioEM 2021), Ghent (Belgium), 2021, pp. 392-396.
+A. Schiffarth and D. Heberling, "Future Exposure Development With 5G Massive-MIMO due to Higher Network Utilisation" in The Joint Annual Meeting of The Bioelectromagnetics Society and the European BioElectromagnetics Association (BioEM 2023), Oxford (UK), 2023, pp. 56-59.